Get Employees Ready for New Requirements

-To help employers manage this new requirement, Paycor will soon launch an Immunization Tracker to help you track the immunization status of your employees.
-When this feature becomes available, employees will be able to upload vaccination information using a self-service tool and employers will be able to get reports on immunization status across the organization to monitor compliance.
+To help employers manage this new requirement, Paycor now features an Immunization Tracker to help you track the immunization status of your employees.
+Employees can upload vaccination information using a self-service tool and employers can receive reports on immunization status across the organization to monitor compliance.
 For help with establishing policies and communication tools, Paycor customers can access the HR Support Center for a range of resources.

-Join our upcoming webinar: Vaccine Mandates: What HR Needs to Know Now for more information on the proposed legislation and to learn how Paycor can help.
+View our recently recorded webinar: Vaccine Mandates: What HR Needs to Know Now for more information on the proposed legislation and to learn how Paycor can help.

 If you haven’t created an employee vaccination policy, here are important details you need to know—along with a free template to help you get started.

 To prevent the spread of COVID-19, the EEOC determined months ago that employers could make COVID vaccines mandatory as long as there were reasonable accommodations that would not pose an undue hardship on the operation of the employer’s business.
 As new variants emerge, we’re clearly not out of the woods yet and now employers are being required to act.
 Vaccines will only be really transformative if enough people receive them (at least 75%, according to Anthony Fauci).

 And, now that vaccines are widely available, the federal government has mandated that private employers with more than 100 employees establish and enforce a vaccination policy requiring employees to get the vaccine or submit to weekly COVID-19 testing.

 However, there are important compliance watchouts each step along the way.
 As you develop your policy, make sure you have all the information to communicate new requirements to your organization.